Introduction

 How Heap-Only Tuples Work

-- Reduced Performance Overhead: By reusing space, query performance can improve since there are fewer versions of rows to scan during queries.
+- Reduced Performance Overhead: By reusing space, query performance can improve since there are fewer index entries to scan during queries.

 - Less Data Bloat: Heap-Only Tuples help reduce data bloat, making your database more efficient in terms of storage utilization.